10/18/2024

 Germination in the Pods

 • Once the pod has ruptured, the seeds are directly exposed to soaking rainfall.
-If the seeds swell to above 50% moisture and temperatures are above 50 ºF, they may begin to germinate (Figure 5).
+If the seeds swell to above 50% moisture and temperatures are above 50ºF, they may begin to germinate (Figure 3).

 • Germination will continue as long as moisture and temperatures remain favorable.

-Figure 4.
-Soybeans that have fallen to the ground after the pods ruptured.
-(Photo: Chris Doud, Pioneer Field Agronomist)
+Figure 1.
+Soybeans that have swollen and ruptured the pods due to persistent wet conditions in Iowa in 2018 (Photo: Chris Doud, Pioneer Field Agronomist).

 Harvest